informatics-lab/beta-data-services/README.md

 with [Met Office DataPoint](www.metoffice.gov.uk/datapoint/) and follow the link to "Your DataPoint API key".

-Requests are made through the BDSRequest class.
-This includes methods for the basic request types:
+Requests are made through the _BDSRequest_ class in the _requester_ module.
+This class includes methods for the basic request types:

 * getCapabilities()
 * describeCoverage()
 * getCoverage()

-As well as wrapper methods:
+as well as wrapper methods:

-* createCoverageCubes() - For returning getCoverage() data in an iris.cube.CubeList.
+* createCoverageCubes() - for returning getCoverage() data in an iris.cube.CubeList.
-* streamCoverageToAWS() - For streaming getCoverage() data straight to Amazon Web Services S3 server.
+* streamCoverageToAWS() - for streaming getCoverage() data straight to Amazon Web Services S3 server.

 **Example use:**